 As we listen to the accounts of former residents of our institutions, we hear stories of appreciation for the opportunities they were given to create for themselves meaningful and satisfying future lives.

 Sadly, this was not the experience of all.
 We acknowledge the trauma of mothers separated from their children.
 We likewise acknowledge the pain experienced by children who were separated from parents and siblings.

 In hindsight, we have come to understand the bitter legacy for so many who have grown up apart from their family of origin.
 This is experienced in a loss of identity and sense of belonging.
 We acknowledge that such pain and dislocation are ongoing.

 We apologise unreservedly to those who experienced abuse and neglect while in our care.
 We express our deep shame and sorrow.

-Anyone who has experienced abuse during their residency in any of the welfare institutions conducted by the Sisters of Mercy, the Sisters of St Joseph and the Christian Brothers is encouraged to contact the relevant congregation or Victorian Professional Standards Office on free call number 1800 816 030.
+Anyone who experienced abuse while living in a welfare institution run by the Sisters of Mercy, Sisters of St Joseph or the Christian Brothers is encouraged to contact the professional standards officer at the relevant congregation.

 In early 2016, MacKillop joined the Loud Fence Movement.
 The movement encourages people to tie brightly-coloured ribbons on the fences of Catholic institutions, as a symbolic act of solidarity with survivors of sexual abuse, their families and communities.